vega-adrian/vega-adrian/README.md

 I am a Data Scientist, PhD, with a background in Telecommunications Engineer (BSc, MSc and PhD) and with a Master in Big Data Analytics and Data Science.

-- 🔭 I’m currently working as a Data Science Team Lead in Making Science.
+- 🔭 I’m currently working as a Senior Data Science in Mapfre.
+- 👨🏻‍🏫 I hold an asaociate professor in two universities: Carlos III of Madrid and Universidad Europea, where I teach Neural Networks and Statistics and Probability.
 - 🌱 I’m currently learning all about MLOps and how to design fully operative ML platforms.

 ## Tools